YaleBGCC/Course/101SDMs.md

 coordinates(bg.data)=coordinates(clim.us)[bg.index,] # define spatial object
 ```

+## Statistical model

 > Decision: Linear and quadratic terms are sufficient to describe the species' response to the environment.

+Next, combine the data into a convenient form and specify a formula for the regression.

 ```r